Paediatric (Children's) Dentistry

 Occassionally, referral to a specialist may be required for the management of special needs or highly anxious children.

 Care For Smiles recommend a Dental Examination every 6 months for children.
 Regular professional cleaning and fluoride applications ensure optimum dental health and protection against decay.
-You will also be alerted early to any areas or issues of concern.
-Sometimes, fissure sealants may be recommended for your child.
+We provide helpful tips for teething, guidance on at-home oral hygiene and dietary advice.
+You will also be alerted early to any issues of concern.
+Sometimes, preventive treatments such as fissure sealants may be recommended.
 Fissure sealants are hard protective coatings to cover and protect the deep grooves (fissures) in teeth and prevent dental decay.

 If your child is prone to developing irregular teeth, you will be made aware of this and may be referred to a Specialist for early treatment.
 Usually it is easier (and cheaper) to correct problems early.

-Finally, if your child plays contact sports, Care For Smiles recommends custom fitted mouth guards.
+Finally, if your child plays contact sports, Care For Smiles recommends a custom fitted mouth guard.

-The Australian Dental Association (ADA) has a website dedicated to Babies, Toddlers and Kids with clear, unbiased facts.
+The Australian Dental Association (ADA) has resource pages dedicated to Babies, Toddlers and Children (Ages 0 to 11) and Teens (Ages 12-17) with clear, unbiased facts.
+The pages cover a wide range of topics relevant to these age groups.